Aron-Tn/telgfor/README.md

 Download the executable file for Windows TelegramForwarder.exe .

 ### macOS
-Download the application for macOS Telegram Forwarder .
+Download the application for macOS TelegramForwarder .

 *Contact*
 ----